-You will be required to evaluate an area of practice in relation to the regulatory and theoretical perspectives considered in Task (B) with a view to improve support for the achievement of positive outcomes for individuals.
+You will be required to evaluate an area of practice in relation to the regulatory and theoretical perspectives considered in Task (B) with a view to supporting positive outcomes for children in your workplace/setting.
 You will need to include an outline of the process you will undertake.